Act I · The Grove

 She slowly looks up at me.
 "I can manage my own feelings.
 Thank you."

-A gentle smile falls on my lips.
 "I have little doubt."
-I hold out my arms.
+I gently hold out my arms for her.

-In that moment, Shovel scurries up, soaking wet, Nettie's rotten meat clamped possessively in her little jaws.
-Seeing Gandrel dead on the ground, she pulls the meat from her mouth and cries.
+Shovel scurries up, soaking wet, Nettie's rotten meat clamped in her little jaws.
+She stops, seeing Gandrel's body on the ground.
 "NAUUUGGGHHH!!
 Shovel always misses the fun!!!"

-She shrieks with glee and rips off another bite of Nettie.
-At least someone got to enjoy her, though I am a touch jealous.
+She shrieks with glee and rips off a bite of Nettie.

 Bex wraps her arm around me as we walk.
-I lay my arm across her shoulders in comfort, then glance at Astarion.
-"So, do you know this Cazador?"
+I lay my arm across her shoulders before turning my focus to Astarion.
+"Who is Cazador?"

 "Did you know he was going to send people after you?"